 But if we increase VAK beyond VBO (break overvoltage) and keeping IG = 0 then it will initiate the conduction due to avalanche breakdown of J-2.
 To prevent the damaging of SCR, we have to prevent this.

 Here anode is made positive and cathode is made negative (VAK> 0) with IG>0.
 As in forwarding blocking mode, the J-1 is forward bias, J-2 is reverse bias and J-3 is forward bias.
-When we apply gate current to J-2 then it will neutralize the charge present in depletion region of junction J-2 and SCR start conducting at voltage less than VBO.
+When we apply gate current to J-2 then it will neutralize the charge present in the depletion region of junction J-2 and SCR starts conducting at a voltage less than VBO.

 As the gate current increase, we will be requiring lesser VAK to turn ON SCR decrease.

 Once SCR starts conducting then it will continue to conduct even if the gate current is removed or it will not turn OFF.

 - Latching current (IL): Minimum amount of anode current required to turn ON SCR or Ia > IL to turn ON SCR.